guanhomer/wf-human-variation-bianca/README.md

 # Nanopore Human Variation Workflow on Bianca (UPPMAX)

-This repository contains configuration and notes for running the Nanopore human variation workflow on the **Bianca** cluster at **UPPMAX**.
+This repository contains the preparation and configuration files needed to run the Nanopore human variation workflow on the **Bianca** cluster at **UPPMAX**.

+It includes:

+A script `download_singularity_images.sh` to download and prepare the required Singularity images.

+A modified `uppmax.config` for resource settings and SLURM integration.

+An example script `run_workflow.sh` for launching the workflow with appropriate parameters.

-Bianca does not allow outbound internet, so some workflow steps (e.g. snpEff annotations) require local database access.
+Because Bianca does not allow outbound internet access, this configuration also handles steps that would otherwise attempt online downloads (e.g. snpEff annotations), by pointing the workflow to a local preinstalled snpEff database.

 ---